US STOCKS-S&P 500 ends higher, led by defensive shares

 "What is driving all equities of course is Fed policy and the gravitational force that rising interest rates have on the equity complex as a whole," Goodwin said.
 "We are not likely to see any real evidence in terms of potentially declining wage pressure or inflation pressure for another couple of weeks.”

-Defensive groups led the way among S&P 500 sectors, with utilities .SPLRCU and healthcare .SPXHC rising.
+Defensive groups led the way among S&P 500 sectors, with utilities .SPLRCU up 2%, real estate .SPLRCR rising 1.3% and healthcare .SPXHC 1.2% higher.

-The energy sector .SPNY fell, as oil prices dropped, stemming from concern about weakened demand in China and further increases to U.S. interest rates.
+The energy sector .SPNY fell 0.9%, as oil prices dropped, stemming from concern about weakened demand in China and further increases to U.S. interest rates.

-In company news, shares of gay dating app Grindr GRND.Nskyrocketed in their market debut after the company completed its merger with a special-purpose acquisition company.
+In company news, shares of gay dating app Grindr GRND.Nskyrocketed about 214% in their market debut after the company completed its merger with a special-purpose acquisition company.

 (Reporting by Lewis Krauskopf in New York, Shubham Batra, Ankika Biswas and Amruta Khandekar in Bengaluru; Editing by Vinay Dwivedi, Arun Koyyur and Grant McCool)